 I remember how much you loved airplanes.
 Have you learned to sail the skies in a plane of your very own?
 You could take me for a ride someday.
 Together, we’ll sail heaven’s untold skies.

-Until then, our father is with you.
+Until then, Dad is with you.
 The angels have given you an eternity together.
 Side by side you journey, outplaying time and space.
 Reunited at last, you’ve found your way home.

 Heaven is your eternal playground now,